layan2k/layan2k/README.md

 👯‍♀️ I'm looking to collaborate on Frontend and Fullstack Projects

-💬 Ask me about Frontend DeveDevelopment
+💬 Ask me about Frontend Development

 📫 How to reach me [Email](lesliedeeshumba@gmail.com) | [LinkedIn](https://www.linkedin.com/in/leslieshumba/) | [Twitter](https://twitter.com/layan_2k)